 Foreign Employees Entitled to a Five-Year Tax Exemption

-As a rule, an individual who is not resident in Canada and who comes to Québec to work in certain specialized sectors of activity (hereinafter called an “employee”) is entitled to a full or partial tax exemption for a period of five years, provided the eligibility requirements are met.
+A person (hereinafter referred to as an “employee”) who is not resident in Canada and who comes to Québec to work as a foreign researcher, a foreign expert, a foreign professor or a foreign researcher on a post-doctoral internship is entitled to a full or partial tax exemption for a continuous period of five calendar years.
 The exemption consists in a deduction in the calculation of taxable income.

-Such an employee is entitled to only one five-year exemption period, even if he or she holds more than one type of employment qualifying for the exemption.
-The exemption period is continuous in the case of employees who enter into an employment contract after March 30, 2004.
+An employee is entitled to only one five-year exemption period, even if he or she holds more than one type of employment giving entitlement to the exemption.

 A foreign employee who spends more than 182 days in Québec in a year is deemed to be resident in Québec throughout the year.
 However, this rule does not apply for the purposes of determining whether a foreign employee was resident in Canada immediately before taking up his or her employment duties.